ipa-nhg/theia-ros-model/README.md

 1. Creating a fat/uber jar:
    Running a standalone language server requires that the projects are packaged as a fat/uber jar which contains all the project dependencies.
 However, the standard plugins used in Maven for this ([Assembly](http://maven.apache.org/plugins/maven-assembly-plugin/) and [Shade](https://maven.apache.org/plugins/maven-shade-plugin/)) do not work in Tycho environment as Tycho resolves the dependencies using the system scope and they can not be picked afterwards by the plugins.
 The current solution uses therefore two additional plugins: `maven-dependency-plugin` with the goal `copy-dependencies` (this copies the dependencies into a `libs` folder inside the `target` directory of the project) and `addjars-maven-plugin` which copies the dependencies of the `libs` folder onto the classpath of the project.
 (This is also the configuration which can be generated automatically using Eclipse.)
 The second plugin, however, is old and not maintained anymore and has some issues such as [that it changes the base directory of the project after it is run](https://code.google.com/archive/p/addjars-maven-plugin/issues/8) which can make the addition of new plugins running in the phases afterwards difficult.

-2. Adding external Maven dependencies to the projects E.g. the framework with which the diagrams can be made, Sprotty does not have an Eclipse update site since it is a web framework not intented to be used in Eclipse.
+2. Adding external Maven dependencies to the projects
+  E.g. the framework with which the diagrams can be made, Sprotty does not have an Eclipse update site since it is a web framework not intented to be used in Eclipse.
 It can be found only in the Maven repositories and is therefore an external dependency since it cannot be added to the MANIFEST file.
 Specifying additional dependencies in the `pom.xml` file is not well supported by Tycho.
 The current solution uses therefore this plugin: https://github.com/reficio/p2-maven-plugin (see its documentation for a more detailed discussion on the problems of the dependency resolution).
 The main idea is that with the plugin a p2 site with the necessary external dependencies can be generated.
 The project which generates the site is `de.fraunhofer.ipa.ros.externalDependencies`; it needs to be called with `mvn p2:site`.
 The updatesite is located in the target folder of the project and it can be uploded to a HTTP server.
 For testing puposes, it has been uploaded to http://ros-model.seronet-project.de/external-dependencies/.
 For development with Eclipse it is necessary to add this site to the target platform (menu Window > Preferences > Plug-in Development and afterwards by adding a Software Site (in some cases the opion "Install required software" needs to be unchecked).

-However, this does not seem stable: the dependencies are added as plugin singletons (?) and they can therefore cause version conflicts when running the apps in Eclipse so they would have to be updated for each new version.
+	However, this does not seem stable: the dependencies are added as plugin singletons and they can therefore cause version conflicts when running the apps in Eclipse so they would have to be updated for each new version (? not sure if this is entirely correct but I noticed issues when I tried to launch the plugins).
 Furthermore, adding external dependencies to the projects also has implications for the the Eclipse feature.
 When the feature gets installled, Eclipse has to be able to find the necessary dependencies in the software update sites available in the installation.
-Therefore either the additional upatesite has to be added and enabled or the feature can be built including all dependencies (for further information on how to do this see https://wiki.eclipse.org/Tycho/eclipse-repository).
+Therefore either the additional upatesite has to be added and enabled or the feature can be built including all dependencies (for further information on how to do this see Usage scenarios > Creating a self-contained p2 repository in https://wiki.eclipse.org/Tycho/eclipse-repository).
 Example for the latter is the `de.fraunhofer.ipa.ros.updatesite` project (also in the `ros-model` fork).

 - Language keywords